AliceCengal/vandyvans-android/README.md

 ## Run

-Deploy to an Android virtual device (AVD):
+Deploy to an Android virtual device (AVD) or your device connected by USB:

     $ mvn android:deploy

+In order for this to work, `adb devices` must return a list of device IDs.